mnentwig/fooplot/README.md

 ## Internals
 * Markers larger than a single pixel are drawn by convolution (fixed-time algorithm in data size)
-* partly multi-threaded
+* multi-threaded: Large data sets are split into chunks that are plotted in parallel, then combined by logical "or"
-* using binary data does help quite a bit, too
+* using binary data for IO does help quite a bit with performance (ASCII is supported but 32-bit float is recommended)

-# To be continued